KyleAnthonyFerreira/Connect-5/README.md

 - Created the algorithm for the EasyAI.
 - Wrote a rough outline for the README file and completed the installation tab.
 - Aided with any Git related issues that came with using PyCharm.

+**Jule Tran**

+With respect to the coding aspect of this project, I was assigned to the Board class located within the file Board.py.
+This class contains the functions get_piece, set_piece, is_empty, has_connect5, and has_connect4, all of which I created and work on.
+However, when I was working on has_connect5 and has_connect4, both of them fail to work properly.
+As a result of this struggle, I had to pass on the finalization of these functions to my groupmates, so I cannot take credit for the current form of those functions.
+Regarding the README portion of this project, I was responsible for the I the "How to Play" section, and adding the screenshots.

 **Brandon Mackel**